By Subdeacon Nektarios, M.A.

 Representative of HIS HOLINESS THE PATRIARCH OF MOSCOW AND ALL RUSSIA

-In response to this letter pervious letter to Soviet Bishop Sergey (Larin), Metropolitan Joseph of Skopje writes a reply dated April 24th, 1945, this time to Patriarch Alexy I informing them of the cessation of communion between the Serbian Orthodox Patriarchate and the Russian Orthodox Church Outside of Russia.
+In response to this previous letter to Soviet Bishop Sergey (Larin), Metropolitan Joseph of Skopje writes a reply dated April 24th, 1945, this time to Patriarch Alexy I informing them of the cessation of communion between the Serbian Orthodox Patriarchate and the Russian Orthodox Church Outside of Russia.
 In this letter, Metropolitan Joseph of Skopje as the Deputy of the Patriarch of Serbia writes,

 Letter from Metropolitan Joseph (Tsviyovich) to His Holiness Patriarch Alexy reporting the cessation of communion between the Serbian Church and the Russian Orthodox Church Abroad [8].